22.214.171.124 The Benefits of Merit Badges

 Earning merit badges should be Scout initiated, Scout researched, and Scout learned.
 It should be hands-on and interactive, and should not be modeled after a typical school classroom setting.
 Instead, it is meant to be an active program so enticing to young men that they will want to take responsibility for their own full participation.

 If subject matter relates to a counselor’s vocation, meetings with youth might take place at an office or work site.
 Hobby-related badges are usually counseled at home.
 For others like Rowing, Rifle Shooting, or Geocaching, learning could occur in the field where special facilities or an appropriate venue are available.
 Once a counselor has reviewed the signed Application for Merit Badge, he or she might begin with discussions about what the Scout already knows.
-This could be followed with coaching, guidance, and additional meetings, not only for passing the candidate on the requirements, but also to help him understand the subject.
+This could be followed with coaching, guidance, and additional meetings, not only for passing the candidate on the requirements, but also to help the Scout understand the subject.

-The sort of hands-on interactive experience described here, with personal coaching and guidance, is hardly ever achieved in any setting except when one counselor works directly with one Scout and his buddy, or with a very small group.
+The sort of hands-on interactive experience described here, with personal coaching and guidance, is hardly ever achieved in any setting except when one counselor works directly with one Scout and his or her buddy, or with a very small group.
 Thus, this small-scale approach is the recommended best practice for merit badge instruction and requirement fulfillment.
 Units, districts, and councils should focus on providing the most direct merit badge experiences possible.
 Large group and web-based instruction, while perhaps efficient, do not measure up in terms of the desired outcomes with regard to learning and positive adult association.

 The health and safety of those working on merit badges must be integrated with the process.
 Besides the Guide to Safe Scouting, the “Sweet 16 of BSA Safety” must be consulted as an appropriate planning tool.
 It can be found online at “Scouting Safely,” www.scouting.org/ HealthandSafety/Sweet16.